Skip to main content

 Celebrating 40 Years of Space Camp Alumni

 On June 13, 1982, Space Camp officially turned 40 years old!
 40 years of memories and team building, 40 years of alumni!
-This occasion was marked with a celebration at […]
+This occasion was marked with a celebration at the U.S. Space & Rocket Center on Friday June 17, 2022 recognizing the alumni that had passed through the doors and inducting the next class […]

 The Rocket Boy – The Story of Homer Hickam Jr.

 Originally published on: Mar 17, 2021 Raised in Coalwood, West Virginia, Homer Hickam Jr. began his love of space at an early age.
-Along with his friends, they named themselves […]
+Along with his friends, they named themselves the “Big Creek Missile Agency.”
+Yet to the town, they were known as “The Rocket Boys,” which became the title of one of Hickam’s best […]